 How to Install a Diesel Engine Camshaft

-The camshaft.
-Its health is vital to the overall function of your engine, so it's important to know how to properly install it.
-Improper install techniques can wreak havoc not just on the camshaft, but on your entire engine as a whole.
+The camshaft: its health is vital to the overall function of your engine, so it's important to know how to properly install it.
+Improper install techniques can wreak havoc not just on the camshaft, but on your engine as a whole.
 Don't let an improperly installed camshaft cost you money!

-Wear or damage on your camshaft can negatively affect your engine.
+Wear or damage on your camshaft can negatively affect your engine performance, so you want to make sure everything is operating in peak condition.
 Just .001 of an inch of wear can affect your valve timing by as much as 3 degrees.
 More significant damage, like considerable flaking or pitting, can even damage other engine components, leading to a much more costly repair.
 If you notice a loss in power or fuel economy in your engine, you should take a look at the condition of your camshaft.
 It might be time to replace it!

 How to Install Your Camshaft